philippkemmeter/nepp/README.md

     for (i in a) { console.log(i) }

-As you see the readability has been improved a lot.
+As you can see the readability has been improved a lot.
 The protected properties can be defined "as normal".
 After they have been defined, call `nepp(…)` to nepp the object, i.e. hide it's protected properties.

 In addition `nepp.createGS` improved the readability on getter/setter definitions.